Quick Answer

 Hardware Considerations

 Ceiling anchor points need to hit structure.
 The cables carry the full weight of the display, so your ceiling anchors must go into joists, concrete, or steel — not into drop ceiling tiles.
+If you have a suspended ceiling, you'll need to run threaded rod or unistrut above the tiles to reach the actual structural deck.

 Recommended Displays